The little boy just sighed, his deadpan expression completely out of sync with his otherwise cherubic face.

 “Oh, please don’t do that,” Fluttershy pleaded as she fidgeted behind the cyan flier.
 “You need to be gentle with small creatures: they don’t like it when you hit them.”

-“So I’m a creature now,” the little boy muttered darkly.
+“So I’m a small creature now,” the little boy muttered darkly.
 “Great.”

 “Marshal, you know Fluttershy didn’t mean anything by that,” Rarity smiled as she swatted Rainbow Dash’s offending hand away.
 “I think we’re all just a little taken aback at your… dramatic makeover.”